iszczesniak/cpp/containers/index.md

 Iterators of the standard library are very small and very efficient.
 They typically store only a single pointer.
 Therefore we are free to use them by value, and copy them.
-We could use iterators by reference too, but that would be just akward, just as akward would be using pointers by reference.
+We could use iterators by reference too, but that would be just awkward, just as awkward would be using pointers by reference.

 For a given container type `T`, there are always at least two iterator